-Water utility charges will be levied on all land within the Region, whether vacant or occupied, to which Council:
+Water utility charges will be levied on all land within the Region, whether vacant or occupied, to which:

-- (a) supplies water to; or - (b) is prepared to supply water.
+- Council supplies water to; or - Council's water services are available.

 All such charges levied shall be used to defray the costs associated with the operation, maintenance and management of Council's water service.